iamkirankumaryadav/Library/Data Science/Missing Data.md

 ```

 ### Data Leakage
-- Accidentally sharing data from the train set to the test set.
+- Accidentally sharing the data from the train set to the test set.

 ### Disadvantage
 - Changes the distribution of the dataset, which will change the mean, median, variance and standard deviation of the sample.
-- Bring new outliers in the dataset.
+- Bring skewness and new outliers in the dataset.
 - Changes the correlation among features and the impact of independent variables on the target variable.

 <h3 name="assign">3.
 Assign a Unique Category (Categorical Data) | Flag (Numeric Value)</h3>

-- Assign a **unique** category for data with **missing values** or assign with "Missing" flag.
+- Assign a **unique** category for data with **missing values** or assign with a "Missing" flag or some binary flag.
 - **Flag** the **numeric** missing data with -1 or 0.
 - Create a difference between missing data and remaining non-missing data.